Emmotes/ic_spoilers/docs/umberto.md

 # Umberto

-Right now nothing is known about this champion except their name.
-Given that they appeared in the defs at the same time as Aeon - the assumption is that they'll both be characters in an upcoming Idle Champions Presents stream.
+Umberto looks like they'll be a CNE original tied to an upcoming Idle Champions Presents stream.
+Given their ability and item names - it's possible they'll be some kind of Swarms Druid.

 # Basic Information